sararom15/exp_assignment3/README.md

 - "/human_y" : y position of the human, used in Play state.
 - "/timesleeping" : the time the robot stays in the home in the Sleep state.
 - "Finding" : global parameter used in State_Machine.py node.
 It can be set to 0 or 1.
 For default it is 0, when the state play is actived and the target is an unknown room, the parameter is set to 1, which means that the robot must start the exploration.
 It is re-set to 0 when the exploration is ended.
+- "/StopAction": global parameter used in State_Machine.py node.
+It can be set to 0 or 1.
+For default it is 0: when the state is normal it is set to 1 in order to cancel the goal of the move_base action only if the robot is in normal behavior.
+Otherwise, in sleep and play, it is set to 0 in order to not cancel the goal even if the robot is going in home/human position and detects a new ball.
 - "Counter" : global parameter use in State_Machine.py node.
 It can go from 0 to 2 and counts the num of time in which the robot can move randomly; after that it can switch in Sleep or Play state.

 ### ROS messages